Fabien-Chouteau/talks/OPAVES_open_platform_for_autonomous_vehicle_tinkerers.md

  - Ada and SPARK: programming languages
  - Ada_Drivers_Library: Drivers for micro-controllers
  - Certyflie: Flight controller written in Ada and SPARK
- - GNATprove: formal proof
+ - GNATprove: Formal proof of the the SPARK code
- - GNATcoverage: Source coverage analysis
+ - GNATcoverage: Source coverage analysis (up to MCDC)

 ## Costs ##